ikod/dlang-requests/README.md

 auto content = getContent("http://httpbin.org/");
 ```

-`getContent()` will fetch complete document to buffer and return this buffer to the caller. `content` can be converted to string, or can be used as range.
+`getContent()` will fetch complete document to buffer and return this buffer to the caller(see Straming for lazy content loading). `content` can be converted to string, or can be used as range.
 For example, if you need to count lines in `content`, you can directly apply `splitter()` and `count`:

 ```d
 writeln(content.splitter('\n').count);